fish5421/zillow_bulk_upload_landing_page/scratchpad.md

    - Avoid special Unicode characters
 3. Consider adding ESLint rules to enforce these guidelines
 4. Share these learnings with the teamscount messaging are consistent

+[ ] Test the build to ensure all type errors are resolved [ ] Review any remaining ESLint warnings or errors
+[ ] Consider adding documentation about type handling for future reference